 A Monster Calls is a fantasy drama directed by J. A. Bayona and stars Sigourney Weaver, Felicity Jones, Toby Kebbell, Lewis MacDougall and Liam Neeson.
-The story is centred on a young boy called Conor O’Malley, played by Lewis MacDougall, who has to deal with the fact that his mother, played by Felicity Jones, is dying from cancer in addition to struggling with the bullying he is suffering at school.
+The story is centred on a young boy called Conor O’Malley, played by Lewis MacDougall, who has to deal with the fact that his mother, played by Felicity Jones, is dying from cancer.
+Additionally, Conor is struggling with being bullied at school.
 Conor comes across a monster, voiced by Liam Neeson, who tells him stories and aids Conor in fixing his unhappy life.

 My Knowledge and Expectation of A Monster Calls

 A Monster Calls has been receiving a lot of buzz since some critics were able to see it as early as the summer.
 As such, this was a film which had pushed itself to being one of my most anticipated, especially when you consider how talented the cast involved in this film is.
 Certainly, Felicity Jones is getting stronger and stronger as an actress and when you have Sigourney Weaver and Liam Neeson involved in any film, it will only increase your expectations.

 Sadly, the high hopes I had for this film were not met.
 While I believe that it is a decent film, it failed to emotionally captivate me as it has with other people.
 Still, there were some things I liked.
 What I really appreciated about A Monster Calls were the impressive visuals.
 The monster looks stunning in this film and the animation they use to tell the monsters’ stories are also very impressive.